PolymeshAssociation/polymesh-rest-api/README.md

 To implement a new strategy, create a new file in `~/auth/strategies/` and update the `strategies.consts` file with an appropriate name.
 Be sure to add some tests for your logic as well.

+### State

+The REST API has taken a plugin style approach to where it stores state.
+Do note, the Polymesh chain is responsible for processing most POST request.
+This only affects where REST API specific entities are stored (e.g. Users and ApiKeys).
+Most transactions are permanently stored on chain regardless of the datastore used

+Currently there are two datastore available:

+1. LocalStore:
+   This is the default setting.
+This uses the process memory to store state.
+This allows the REST API to be ran as a single process which is convenient for development purposes, or when an instance is intended for read only purposes (i.e. no `signers` are loaded).
+However all state will be lost when the process shuts down
+1. Postgres
+   This is the more production ready approach.
+This allows state to be persisted, and multiple server instances to user the same information.
+Internally this uses TypeORM to manage the database

+`package.json` contains scripts to help manage the development postgres service defined in `docker-compose.yml`.
+These are all prefixed with `postgres:dev`, e.g. `yarn postgres:dev:start`, which will use the configuration defined in `postgres.dev.config`.

+To implement a new repo for a service, first define an abstract class describing the desired interface.
+Also write a test suite to specify the expected behavior from an implementation.
+Then in the concrete implementations define a new Repo that satisfies the test suite.

+To implement a new datastore create a new module in `~/datastores` and create a set of `Repos` that will implement the abstract classes.
+You will then need to set up the `DatastoreModule` to export the module when it is configured.
+For testing, each implemented Repo should be able to pass the `test` method defined on the abstract class it is implementing.

 ### Webhooks (alpha)

 Normally the endpoints that create transactions wait for block finalization before returning a response, which normally takes around 15 seconds.
 Alternatively `webhookUrl` can be given in any state modifying endpoint.
 When given, the server will respond after submitting the transaction to the mempool with 202 (Accepted) status code instead of the usual 201 (Created).